Pyrdacor/Ambermoon/FileSpecs/Items.md

 0x0026 | uword | Weight
 0x0028 | byte[20] | Item name (There is a null byte after the name.
 Rest can be filled with 0x00 or 0x20 bytes.)

+### Ability reductions

+There can be two ability reductions associated with an item.
+Each is given by 2 bytes.

+The first in bytes 0x11 and 0x13, the second in bytes 0x12 and 0x14.

+The first byte of each gives the ability to reduce (0 = none, 1 to 10 are abilities ATT to U-M).

+If this byte is not 0 the second byte gives the amount to reduce that ability when the item is equipped.

+Note: In contrast to bytes 0x0b/0x0c this is a hidden stat.
+So you can't see it in-game like in the item view.
+It is used to reflect difficulties to hit or parry with a specific item.
+In Ambermoon it is only used for the Whip which will decrease the ATT ability by 10 and thus makes it harder to hit with it by 10%.
+This reflects the difficulty to attack someone with a whip I guess. :)

+This feature can theoretically be used with any ability but I guess it is only meant to be used with ATT and PAR.
+The original code uses wrong offsets so that only the ATT ability will work correctly.
+As it is the only one used, this will not lead to strange behavior.

 ### Item flags